Formation of the United Kingdom: England's conquest of Wales

 Through internal struggles and dynastic marriage alliances, the Welsh became more united until Owain Gwynedd (1100–1170) became the first Welsh ruler to use the title princeps Wallensium (prince of the Welsh).
 After invading England, land-hungry Normans started pushing into the relatively weak Welsh Marches, setting up a number of lordships in the eastern part of the country and the border areas.
 In response, the usually fractious Welsh, who still retained control of the north and west of Wales, started to unite around leaders such as Owain Gwynedd's grandson Llywelyn the Great (1173–1240), who is known to have described himself as "prince of all North Wales".
-Llywelyn wrestled concessions out of the Magna Carta in 1215 and received the fealty of other Welsh lords in 1216 at the council at Aberdyfi, becoming the first Prince of Wales.
+Llywelyn wrestled concessions out of Magna Carta in 1215 and received the fealty of other Welsh lords in 1216 at the council at Aberdyfi, becoming the first Prince of Wales.
 His grandson, Llywelyn ap Gruffudd, also secured the recognition of the title Prince of Wales from Henry III with the Treaty of Montgomery in 1267.
 However, a succession of disputes, including the imprisonment of Llywelyn's wife Eleanor, daughter of Simon de Montfort, culminated in the first invasion by Edward I. Following a military defeat, the Treaty of Aberconwy in 1277 reasserted Llywelyn's fealty to the King of England.

 In 1282, following another rebellion, Edward I finally made a permanent conquest.
 With Llywelyn dead, the King took over his lands and dispossessed various other allied princes of northern and western Wales, and across that area Edward established the counties of Anglesey, Caernarfonshire, Flintshire, Merionethshire, Cardiganshire and Carmarthenshire.
 The Statute of Rhuddlan formally established Edward's rule over Wales two years later although Welsh law continued to be used.
 Remaining princes became marcher lords.
 Edward's son (later Edward II), who had been born in Wales, was made Prince of Wales.
 The tradition of bestowing the title "Prince of Wales" on the heir of the British Monarch continues to the present day.
 To help maintain his dominance, Edward constructed a series of great stone castles.